 - Inferior Vena Cava IVC –filter placement and retrieval

-- Complete Venous Disease Treatment, including Duplex Ultrasound, Thermal Ablation, Phlebectomy, CT-Venography, Acute and Chronic DVT Treatment, Venous Angioplasty and Stenting, Sclerotherapy
+- Peripheral Vascular Disease Treatment, including Duplex Ultrasound, Thermal Ablation, Phlebectomy, CT-Venography, Acute and Chronic DVT Treatment, Angioplasty, Stenting, and Sclerotherapy

 A process to gather information about the heart and the coronary arteries.
 Your doctor inserts a catheter into a blood vessel all the way to the heart.